mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 ```

 *SolutionBaseGenExtends* ends up with an unchanged *NodeBase*, but a transformed *NodeBase2*.
-*GeneratorBaseExtends* gets executed, because *LanguageBaseGenExtends* is listed in *Languages engaged in generation*.
+*GeneratorBaseExtends* gets executed because *LanguageBaseGenExtends* is listed in *Languages engaged in generation*.
 However, the Dependencies of the Language aren't considered for selecting the running Generators.

 ```kroki-plantuml
 @from_file:mps_internal/deps_and_classpath/diagrams/diagram5.puml
 ```

-In *SolutionBaseGenExtends2* both *NodeBase* and *NodeBase2* will be transformed, as *LanguageBaseGenExtends2*
+In *SolutionBaseGenExtends2*, both *NodeBase* and *NodeBase2* will be transformed, as *LanguageBaseGenExtends2*
 is listed in *Languages engaged in generation* and *GeneratorBaseExtends2* extends *GeneratorBase*.

 ```kroki-plantuml